iotaledger/iota-wiki/docs/maintain/wasp/v1.0.0-rc.6/docs/how-tos/running-an-access-node.md

 ./wasp-cli chain access-nodes add --peers=peer1,peer2
 ```

-## Check if Wasp synced
+## Check if Wasp Synced

-You can follow the progress by doing docker logs -f wasp.
-If you chose to create a full-archive node, this will take a long time (several minutes, maybe hours).
+You can follow the progress using `docker logs -f wasp`.
+If you chose to create a [full-archive node](#run-and-archive-node), this can take several minutes, maybe hours.

-## It's ready!
+## Test Your Endpoint

 You should have a working EVM JSON-RPC endpoint on: